Have you ever had an ear infection? If so, you’ll know the urgency of treating the pain and inflammation as quickly as possible.

 With a simple range of homeopathic remedies – all found in basic homeopathic home-use kits – a lot of pain and discomfort could be avoided.
 Parents and carers could learn to safely treat many simple acute problems such as ear infections, even in the middle of the night – and families would get a lot more sleep.

-Some of the common remedies for earaches and ear infections are listed below.
+Some of the common remedies for earaches and ear infections are listed above.
 A link to instructions on how often to give a homeopathic remedy has been placed at the end of the list.

 If you are unsure …